-Who is a Candidate?
+Who is a Candidate for a Breast Lift?

-Droopiness of the breasts is determined mostly by the position of the nipple on the breast mound, with a grading system that determines how droopy the breasts might be.
-In general, once the nipple reaches the level of the fold under the breast, a breast lift may be necessary to improve the shape and appearance of the breasts.
-A consultation with Dr. Sweat can determine if this procedure is right for you.
+Droopiness of the breasts is determined mostly by the position of the nipple, with a grading system that determines how droopy the breast tissue might be for any given person’s anatomy.
+In general, once the nipple reaches the level of the fold under the breast, a breast lift may be necessary to improve the shape and appearance of sagging breasts.
+Dr. Sweat always encourages a personal consultation to understand which breast lift procedure is right for each person’s expectations.